creative-tutorials/pickfriend/README.md

 ## ℹ Information

-This project was built by a group of students.
-We're Young and Creative Developers.
+This project was built and designed by a student.